 The Master of Education in Curriculum and Instruction degree is designed for those who wish to become more effective educators.
 Students in this program develop greater expertise in developing curriculum, designing instruction, assessing, and understanding the needs of learners.
 Students work with faculty to choose a range of courses focused on their particular interest within curriculum and instruction.

 The ME in Curriculum and Instruction is a 30 semester hour program.
 Students take courses in curriculum and instruction along with education courses selected with a faculty adviser based on the student's interests and goals.
-The program culminates with a theory and research class and the completion of either a master's seminar aimed at producing a publishable manuscript, a research-based project, or a thesis depending on the student's interest.
-Coursework can be completed on campus or through a combination of on-campus and online courses.
+The program culminates with a theory and research course and the completion of a master's research seminar, research-based project, or thesis depending on the student's interest.
+Coursework is completed through a combination of on-campus and online courses.